Saturday, December 28, 2024

 Here.
 We.
 Go.

 Why am I so resistant to taking antidepressants.
-I don't really have an answer to that.
-I had a friend ask me recently.
 Like why is it OK if I support someone else taking them, but not myself?
-As my primary care doc (an Internist) said, depression is a treatable illness, just like any other number of things.
+As my doc said, depression is a treatable illness, just like any other number of things.

-But I was so hoping I had crossed that hump off the list last year and was done with it.
-I didn't factor in Mom dying, which threw off the whole ball of wax.
-I was looking forward to handling my life, you know?
-Feeling all the feels on my own.
+But I was so hoping I was done with it.
+I didn't factor in Mom dying, which threw things off.
+I was looking forward to handling my life, and feeling all the feels on my own.
 I wanted to experience happiness along with the sadness, and somehow, the meds always blunt everything.
-But after a tense and unhappy Thursday evening with me overreacting and acting cray-cray, crying and shaking while my son asked me WHY ARE YOU DOING THIS? it occurred to me that maybe the chaos I was feeling inside was also being felt outside - by him, and maybe by others. {Although, I guess he could have been kinder about it} I'm doing this for me.
-I'm doing this for them.
+But after a tense and unhappy Thursday evening with me overreacting and acting cray-cray, crying and shaking while my son asked me WHY ARE YOU DOING THIS? it occurred to me that maybe the chaos I was feeling inside was also being felt outside - by him, and maybe by others.
+I'm doing this for me, and them, too.
 I want to feel better, in all ways.

 So here we go again.